UK Tax Strategy

 The Group is headquartered in the United Arab Emirates (“UAE”), and in particular, in the Emirate of Abu Dhabi.
 The Group is seen as the largest Bank in the region on several metrics and carries out its responsibilities accordingly.
 The Group is subject to Federal Corporate Income tax in the UAE for the full year 2024, including Tax Transfer Pricing regulations largely following the OECD Guidelines for Multinational Enterprises and Tax Administration 2022.

 In the UK, the Bank has adopted HMRC’s Code of Practice for the Taxation of Banks and continues to be supportive of global initiatives to improve tax transparency, ESG accountability, and compliance.
-The Bank publishes an annual Environmental, Social and Governance [“ESG”] report compliant with Global Reporting Initiative (GRI) Standards 2021, and Sustainability Accounting Standards Board (SASB) ‘Industry Standards’, as well as being AA (“Leader”) rated by the MSCI ESG index.
+The Bank publishes an annual Environmental, Social and Governance [“ESG”] report compliant with Global Reporting Initiative (GRI) Standards 2021, and Sustainability Accounting Standards Board (SASB) ‘Industry Standards’, as well as being AA (“Leader”) rated by the MSCI ESG index in 2025.

 Governance